Kumura Station: Station building and platforms

 Kumura Station features one side platform capable of handling one line.
 Trains bound for Shiwaguchi and Miyoshi are handled on the upper end (上り) of the platform, and trains bound for Hiroshima are handled on the lower end (下り).
 Tickets were formerly sold at the supermarket located in front of the station.
-The station is unmanned and features an automated ticket vending machine.
+The station is unstaffed and features an automated ticket vending machine.
 Kumura Station is a prefabricated building with a galvanized steel roof.
 As the station building is located above the road, passengers must ascend a set of stairs to access the station.